eti0/ricebowl/README.md

 - All of the configuration files must be written from scratch.
 - No copy-pasting allowed.
 - Don't go over the time limit.
 - Don't use a banned wm.
-- Don't use a colorscheme generator (wal, wp, wpgtk...).

-## Banned window managers
+The banned wms are:
     - Gnome
     - KDE
     - XFCE
     - Basically any window manager that comes with a desktop environment.
+- Don't use a colorscheme generator (wal, wp, wpgtk...).